 A Mandatory Leave of Absence prevents students from re-enrolling at Penn until all of the incomplete coursework has been finished and those courses’ grades reported.
 This frequently entails at least one semester off from school.

 Students who accumulate two or more Incomplete grades in a given term or in cumulative terms and do not finish the work by the Multiple-Incomplete deadline will be placed on a Mandatory Leave of Absence by the Committee on Undergraduate Academic Standing until all academic work is finished satisfactorily.
 This action is not intended to be punitive; rather, it is an opportunity for students to finish incomplete courses so that they may start a new term without the burden of extra work and address the issues that led to the incomplete work.

 At the end of each semester, students who have multiple Incomplete grades are notified that they are eligible for Mandatory Leave of Absence and informed of the deadline by which they must resolve all coursework connected to multiple Incompletes in order to avoid being placed on leave.
-Students are requested to fill out an Incomplete Course Support Plan and return it to the Academic Standing Coordinator.
+Students are requested to fill out an Incomplete Course Support Plan (see red box above) and return it to the Academic Standing Coordinator.